Sycamore Canyon Wedding Venue on Smith Mountain Lake, VA

 Full backup generator (“The show must go on!”)

-Separate vendor loading access accompanied by concrete pathways eases logistics management
+Separate vendor loading access accompanied by concrete pathways

 Sparkler exits allowed adding extra magic moments captured!